Richard A. Lougy

 - Non school age clients – $100.00 a session.

-Payment can be made by cash, check, debit, or credit card.
+Payment can be made by cash with a sliding scale, check, debit, or credit card.

 For more about Richard A. Lougy see the About page.